 - In step 3, if the AMF supports non-3GPP path switching and the UE indicated in step 1 that the UE supports non-3GPP access path switching, the AMF indicates whether the UE supports non-3GPP path switching to the V-SMF.

-In step 6, if the AMF indicated in step 3 that the AMF supports non-3GPP access path switching, the V-SMF indicates to the H-SMF that the UE supports non-3GPP access path switching.

 - In step 12, new UL N9 tunnel CN info is allocated by the H-SMF or by the H-UPF.

-In step 13, if the V-SMF indicated in step 6 that the UE supports non-3GPP access path switching, the H-SMF indicates support of non-3GPP path switching in the Nsmf_PDUSession_Create Response message.

-- In step 14, if the H-SMF indicated in step 13 that non-3GPP path switching is supported, the V-SMF indicates support of non-3GPP path switching in the PDU Session Establishment Accept message.
+- In step 14, the V-SMF indicates support of non-3GPP path switching in the PDU Session Establishment Accept message.

 - In step 16, the UE receives another PDU Session Establishment Accept message, which may contain updated ATSSS rules for the MA PDU session.